Shenton College: History

-Shenton College was established in January 2001 through the amalgamation of Swanbourne and Hollywood Senior High Schools at a cost of $23.5 million.
+Shenton College was established in January 2001 through the amalgamation of Swanbourne Senior High School and Hollywood Senior High School at a cost of $23.5 million.
 It was a project headed by the then Education Minister Colin Barnett as part of the Local Area Education Planning (LAEP) process.

 The inaugural principal of the college was Pauline Coghlan, who was succeeded by Michael Morgan in September 2008.
 Assisting the Principal are six associate principals: Christopher Hill, Kristy Watson, Adam Pengelly, Jane Hamburg (Years 11 and 12), Gary Green (Years 9 and 10) and Chantal Simpson (Years 7 and 8).

 In February 2009, Shenton College and Newman Senior High School in the Pilbara announced an inter-school partnership.

 During a freak storm on 22 March 2010, the school was extensively damaged by heavy hail and torrential rain.
 As a result, the school was temporarily closed.
 Students from years 8 to 10 were not allowed back for 8 days.

 In 2015, Shenton College was expanded to include Year 7 students.